Question

 Other social messaging channels

-For more information on identifying and managing social messaging tickets, see Using social messaging channels (standard agent interface).
+For more information, see Using social messaging channels (standard agent interface).

-In addition to the information visible in the agent user interface, ticket channels can also be viewed using the API.
-To learn more about using our API, see the developer documentation.
+In addition to the information visible in the agent interface, you can view this information through the API.
+To learn more, see the developer documentation.

 Sunshine Conversations API